Supermagnum/morserino32-trainer/readme.md

 https://sites.google.com/site/icwoip
 * Realistic mode for the qso trainer and Discord,Mumble etc that adds white noise,static and QRM.
-This is not needed for https://www.hamsphere.com/ as It will simulate radio propagation.
+This is not needed for https://www.hamsphere.com/ as it will simulate radio propagation.

 * Support for pipewire:
 https://www.pipewire.org/
 Opera Web browser is compatible with pipewire.

 * Programming suggestions for implementation of the functions: https://github.com/Supermagnum/morserino32-trainer/tree/main/todo